Pay Alimony Timeline

 • Temporary alimony: Temporary alimony is designed to provide financial support to a lower-earning spouse while the divorce is occurring.
 This alimony is typically awarded temporarily and ends when you finalize the divorce.

-• Rehabilitative alimony: Rehabilitative alimony aims to provide financial support to a lower-earning spouse while they obtain the education, training, or work experience necessary to become self-supporting.
+• Rehabilitative alimony: Rehabilitative alimony aims to provide financial support to a lower-earning spouse to obtain the education, training, or work experience necessary to become self-supporting.
 Depending on the circumstances, the court typically awards this type of alimony for a specific period, such as two to five years.

 • Contractual alimony: This type of maintenance is based on an agreement made by the spouses and is not ordered by the court.
-If the parties can come to an agreement, they’ll present the agreement to the court for the judge’s approval, and it will become part of the divorce decree.
+If the parties can agree, they’ll present the agreement to the court for the judge’s approval, and it will become part of the divorce decree.

 • Post-divorce alimony: This type of maintenance provides financial support to a lower-earning spouse after a divorce.
 This type of alimony is less common than it used to be and is typically only given in cases where the marriage lasted ten years or more.
 The court can award alimony for up to ten years if the marriage lasted thirty years or more.

 Maintenance is not awarded as a matter of course in Texas.
-If you believe you’ll require maintenance to survive after your divorce, you should engage a family law attorney as soon as possible.
+If you believe you’ll require maintenance to survive after your divorce, hire a family law attorney.

 Factors Affecting Alimony Amounts

 If you are required to pay alimony, the amount of these payments can vary depending on several factors.
+Based on factors that include the length of the marriage, standard of living, earning capacity, and the amount of financial resources available, child support and alimony in Texas can be given.
 Some common factors affecting alimony amounts include:

 Modifying or Terminating Alimony